squiddy/gitlab-to-sqlite/README.md

 This command can be run regularly.
 Based on the most recent created or updated pipeline it only fetches changes that happened afterwards.

+## Fetching environments

+The `environments` command retrieves all environments of a single project.

+    $ gitlab-to-sqlite projects gitlab.db group/project-name

+## Fetching deployments

+The `deployments` command retrieves all deployments of a specific environment in a single project.

+    $ gitlab-to-sqlite deployments gitlab.db group/project-name environment-name

+This command can be run regularly.
+Based on the most recent created or updated deployment it only fetches changes that happened afterwards.

+## Fetching commits

+The `commits` command retrieves all commits of a single project.

+    $ gitlab-to-sqlite commits gitlab.db group/project-name